Johnny Hart: Comics tributes

 Hart was memorialized in a May 14, 2007, strip of the comic strip Mother Goose & Grimm by Mike Peters.
 In the June 20, 2007, Blondie strip by Dean Young, the last panel shows the Mr. Dithers character saying, "Boy oh boy, that Johnny Hart sure knew his stuff, didn't he?"
 Bruce Tinsley honored Hart in his Mallard Fillmore strip of July 10, 2007.

 A July 10, 2007 Mallard Fillmore tribute.

 There was also a tribute in The Wizard of Id strip from Hart's grandson Mason Mastroianni.
 In the February 14, 2008, strip, two peasant women are talking.
 One who has just bought some flowers says: "How come you don't celebrate Valentine's Day?" and the other answers: "My Hart isn't in it this year."

 Ant colony cartoons and Mastroianni poems or cartoons

 Traditionally, every December 3, Johnny Hart would draw a B.C. cartoon with his wife Ida "Bobby" Hart portrayed as the queen of the ant colony, to celebrate her birthday.
 On December 3, 2007, his grandson Mason Mastroianni carried on the tradition, a practice he would keep up yearly until 2019, the year after Bobby Hart's death.

 grOnk

-In January 1967, the Candian writer bpNichol edited and published the first issue of the avantgarde literary magazine grOnk, named after the prelinguistic sound uttered by dinosaurs in Hart's B.C.. grOnk ran for at least 122 issues in various series until the time of Nichol's death in 1988, with a further seven "Inadmissible Series" issues published posthumously.
+In January 1967, the Canadian writer bpNichol edited and published the first issue of the avantgarde literary magazine grOnk, named after the prelinguistic sound uttered by dinosaurs in Hart's B.C.. grOnk ran for at least 122 issues in various series until the time of Nichol's death in 1988, with a further seven "Inadmissible Series" issues published posthumously.